 This Plan was originally effective on July 1, 1974.
-The Plan has been amended since it was originally effective and this SPD reflects the provisions of the Plan in effect as of March 15, 2021.
+The amended and restated provisions of the Plan become effective on July 1, 2020.

 Merged plan.
 Tax-Deferred Annuity Plan for Employees of Wesleyan University is merged into this Plan effective as of July 1, 2019.